-It would appear that the pressure from the United States and Russia made the Argentines realise they could not attempt to hold out on Antarctica.
-During the oral presentation to the Commission, the Argentine delegate, Mr Grossi, referred to the Argentine Note, but went further by acknowledging
+It would appear that the pressure from the United States, Russia and other governments made the Argentines realise they could not attempt to hold out on Antarctica.
+During the oral presentation to the Commission, the Argentine delegate, Mr Grossi, referred to the Argentine Note, but went further by coming close to the formula from the claimants' agreed common position.
+He did not explicitly request no action, but he did acknowledge